 The cryotherapy system is generally housed in the procedure room.
 It has a computer that can be used to control the flow of the cooling agent, which is typically stored in nearby gas tanks.

 Other equipment that may be used during the procedure includes an intravenous line (IV), ultrasound machine and devices that monitor your heart beat and blood pressure.

 How does the procedure work?

-Cryotherapy applies nitrogen or argon gas at extremely cold temperatures to destroy diseased tissue.
+Cryotherapy uses nitrogen or argon gas to create extremely cold temperatures to destroy diseased tissue.
 To destroy diseased tissue located outside the body, liquid nitrogen is applied directly with a cotton swab or spray device.
-For tumors located below the skin surface and deep in the body, the physician will use image-guidance to insert one or more applicators, or cryoprobes, through the skin to the site of the diseased tissue and then deliver liquid nitrogen or argon gas.
+For tumors located below the skin surface and deep in the body, the physician will use image-guidance to insert one or more applicators, or cryoprobes, through the skin to the site of the diseased tissue and then deliver the liquid nitrogen or argon gas.

 Living tissue, healthy or diseased, cannot withstand extremely cold conditions and will die from: